dado3212/hitman-hash-reversal/README.md

 are likely to change between versions.

 Recommended scripts after a new version bump:
-* `python3 letter_changes.py` - does some letter futzing for known files
+* `python3 futzing.py` - does some letter futzing for known files (this takes around 30 minutes to run currently)
 * `python3 main.py > tmp.txt` and follow up with `python3 text_to_texd.py` and combine them for trivial TEXT/D bashing

 ## Current Progress